EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Adding Spacing to Your Markdown

-You may have noticed that no matter how many times you hit **Enter** in your Markdown code as soon as you click **Preview** the space you created disappeared and your blocks of text comes one after the other.
+You may have noticed that no matter how many times you hit **Enter** in your Markdown code as soon as you click **Preview** the space you created disappeared and your blocks of text come one after the other.
 A useful code to sort this is:

 ```diff
 <p>&nbsp;</p>